zpunk0306/rchack/README.md

 # rchack

-anyone can inscribe and tick transfer utxo for to any address that's a big problem for drc20, people should know about this.
+anyone can inscribe any tick transfer inscription for any address without approved, that's a big problem for drc20, people should know about this.

 ## how to run